Leey10/Route-Planner-using-A-Search/README.md

-# Route-Planner-using-A-Search
+# Route-Planner-using-Astar-Search
+## Introduction
-Course Project for Udacity Intro to Self-driving car Nano-degree
+This is one of the cource projects for Udacity Intro to self-driving car nano-degree.
+The task is to implement A* search with Python.